sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 ```

 ## Bootstrap
-Before you can manage any of your accounts through Terraform Cloud you'll need
+Before you can manage any of your accounts through Terraform Cloud you will need to
 bootstrap some core infrastructure like OIDC so Terraform Cloud can authenticate
 securely and manage AWS Resources on your behalf.

 I personally prefer doing this in two repositories:

 - `infra-bootstrap`: This repository does the bare minimum to hook up terraform
    cloud with your AWS account and stores the state in git.
-Its the only infra
+It is the only infra
-   that will not be controlled by your CI/CD pipeline.ccccccug
+   that will not be controlled by your CI/CD pipeline.

 - `infra`: The actual repository where all the rest of your AWS resources are
    managed.
 It will store state in Terraform Cloud and you can introduce a